Bully Ray Follows Matt And Jeff Hardy’s Lead, Joins Ring Of Honor

 WWE DEPARTURE

 After returning to WWE on RAW the day after SummerSlam in 2015, the Dudley Boyz (Bubba Ray and D-Von Dudley) enjoyed a nostalgic run before falling down the WWE’s tag team pecking order.
-They never captured WWE tag team gold during WWE comeback, and they left the company the night after SummerSlam one year later.
+They never captured WWE tag team gold during WWE comeback and they left the company the night after SummerSlam one year later.

 Shortly after their departure, Ray’s longtime partner D-Von took on a producer/agent role with WWE, working with the talent behind the scenes.